kentkobi/react-photo-album/README.md

 - fetching from the external api could use a proxy server and I haven't secured the credentials
 - project doesn't have env variables set up
 - opted to not use anything third-party to handle layout and presentation, was a pretty small effort to style without
-- no error handling
+- no real error handling
 - no testing
-- used react hooks
+- used React hooks
 - styling organisation is a bit threw together and should be better organised